 Composite veneers are an alternative to porcelain veneers.
-They are more cost effective and less invasive than porcelain veneers.
+They are cheaper, quicker (one visit) and less invasive than porcelain veneers.

-Like porcelain veneers they can dramatically improve a crooked, worn or gappy smile.
+Like porcelain veneers, they can dramatically improve a crooked, stained, worn or gappy smile.

 A composite veneer can fix…

-In most instances, orthodontic straightening is the most ideal treatment for crooked teeth.
+In most instances, orthodontic straightening is the most ideal treatment to correct crooked teeth.
 However, many people do not wish to go through this process, and this is where veneers excel.
-This is particularly so if the teeth are also misshapen or dark in colour.
+They are particularly useful if your teeth are also misshapen or dark in colour.

-Worn teeth result in a departure from a youthful appearance where the teeth are all more rounded and their edges do not form a completely straight line.
+Worn teeth result in a departure from a youthful appearance.
+In a youthful smile, the teeth are all more rounded and their edges do not form a completely straight line.

-Over time, acidic erosion or harsh tooth brushing habits can lead to the loss of enamel on the outer surface of the tooth.
-This will result in the teeth being dull in lustre and darkened.
-Porcelain veneers will return the natural beauty to these teeth and should protect them from further structural loss.
+Over time, acidic erosion or harsh tooth brushing habits can lead to the loss of the shiny white enamel on the outer surface of your teeth.
+This will result in your teeth being dull in lustre and darkened in colour.
+Composite veneers will return the natural beauty to these teeth and should protect them from further structural loss.

-This problem is not always able to be corrected with orthodontics as sometimes the teeth develop to be smaller than the space available.
-Porcelain veneers offer the most ideal solution to fill such gaps.
+Gaps between your teeth cannot always able to be corrected with orthodontics as sometimes your teeth are just formed to be smaller than the space available in your jaw.
+Composite veneers offer a quick cost-effective solution to fill such gaps.

 Heavily discoloured teeth

 Some teeth are resistant to bleaching and the only way to fix the problem is to cover over the darkened surfaces.
-Sometimes, the discolouration is so dark that a thin veneer will not mask the underlying colour.
+Sometimes, the discolouration is so dark that a thin composite veneer will not completely mask out the underlying colour.
 A crown may be the only solution in this instance.

 Digital Smile Design (DSD)